 Cold agglutinin disease (CAD) is a rare kind of anemia, a condition that happens when your body doesn’t have enough red blood cells.
-With CAD, when your body temperature drops below normal, your immune system attacks and destroys healthy red blood cells.
+With CAD, when your body temperature drops below your normal body temperature, your immune system attacks and destroys healthy red blood cells.

 Doctors treat CAD in several ways, depending on how severe it is and what’s causing it.
 With a mild case, you may not need treatment.